Vision is complex!

-Nearly all tasks a child is asked to perform in the classroom depend on good visual skills; visual skills that can only be assessed through a behavioural optometric eye exam.
-We don’t only assesses for clarity of vision, but also functional visual skills such as eye tracking, eye focussing, eye teaming, and visual information processing.
+Our behavioural optometrists have a special interest in vision beyond the eyeball.
+We don’t only assess for clarity of vision, but also functional visual skills such as eye tracking, eye focusing, eye teaming, and visual information processing.

 We assess how their eyes and brain process visual information and use it to measure how this processing affects your child’s performance and behaviour.